3/28/2025

 Analyst, Paradigm Capital

-Okay.
-Thanks for that color.
+Okay, thanks for that color.
 It sounds like certainly opportunities to explore there.
 Last question for me, maybe one for Brian.
-I was just wondering the contingent consideration on the balance sheet seems to have gone down quite a bit.
-So, I'm just wondering how you're booking the earnouts or potential liabilities from earnouts for your recent acquisitions.
+I was just wondering, the contingent consideration on the balance sheet seemed to have gone down quite a bit.
+So I'm just wondering how you're booking the earnouts or potential liabilities from earnouts for your recent acquisitions.
 Did it go into any other lines?

 speaker

-No, basically the valuation calculates what I think the expectation of the contingent payout of the contingent consideration is.
-And that's what we end up booking in the balance sheet.
-So, you can see the expectation is relatively low.
+I know that the value basically the value of the valuation does that calculates what they think the expectation of the contingent payout of the contingent consideration is.
+And that's what we end up looking through in the balance sheet.
+So you can see the expectation is relatively low.
 That's great.

 speaker